keunlee/amq-streams-broker-authorization-sample/README.md

 using the oauth properites file we created, this will allow "fozzie" to consume messages on the topic "my-topic".

-you should see messages the "kermit" produced earlier. hit ctrl-c to exit.
+you should see messages that "kermit" produced earlier. hit ctrl-c to exit.

 ```bash
 # fozzie consumes messages that kermit produced